 The practitioner who stops the CTG must sign the CTG at the end of the print out and include a visual assessment, to confirm that the CTG is normal.
-If at any point the practitioner disagrees with the outcome on the printout this must be escalated to a senior registrar/consultant.
+If at any point the practitioner disagrees with the outcome on the printout this must be escalated to a Band 7 or ST6 and above.